tahczeban/Pewlett-Hackard-Analysis/README.md

 retirement titles, unique titles tables
 In figure 2, it can be ascertained that the amount of retirees will effect Pewlett_Hackard significantly, paticularlly in the following 2 ways:
-1. Of the 90,398 employees, 57,668 will potentially be retiring, which would translate into a ????% loss of work-force in a short period of time.
+1. Of the total amount of employees #### , 90,398 employees, will potentially be retiring, which would translate into a ????% loss of work-force in a short period of time.
-2. Furthermore, the engineering department would sustain the greatest loss, followed by senior staff, enginners/staff and lastly technical leaders/assistant engineers.
+2. Of the 90,398 employees, 57,668 will potentially be retiring, which would translate into a ????% loss of work-force in a short period of time, the engineering department would sustain the greatest loss, followed by senior staff, enginners/staff and lastly technical leaders/assistant engineers.

 mentorship eligibility table (1,940)
 Due to the decline in experienced senior staff, a mentorship program ws to be implemented, grouped by title and department, in order to remedy this work-force imbalance.
 A joining of tables revealed a list of employees who were eligable for mentorshi